dmnsgn/snowdev/README.md

 - Prettier formatter and ESLint linter on build
 - Keep package.json keys sorted for consistency

+### Release

+- Write commits using the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/)
+- Bump the version based on the commits (patch/minor/major), generate changelog release, create a new commit with git tag

 ### Write examples

 - Simple BrowserSync dev server to watch and reload on changes